A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

 \subsection{Handling equalities}

-Even though bilateral constraints can be handled explicitly, as examined in \cref{sec:bilateral}, it is important that \pippo{} can cope with hidden equalities too.
+Even though equality constraints can be handled explicitly, it is important that \pippo{} can cope with hidden equalities too.
 These may appear as the result of automatic model constructions, and are often difficult to identify by inspection.
 Here we compare the behavior of \pippo{} when the problem specification has explicit equalities against the same problem but whose constraints are described using two inequalities each.
-Consider possibly nonconvex quadratic programming (QP) problems of the form
+The latter approach not only increases the number of constraints, but it has also the drawback that the Mangasarian-Fromovitz constraint qualification (MFCQ) fails to hold at all feasible points.
+Effectively, the redundancy introduced by splitting into two inequalities undermines the practical relevance of \cref{thm:KKT=>KKTa}; see \cite[\S 4.1.4]{curtis2012penalty}.